Uses of podcasting: Podcasts for students

-There are many uses for podcasting for the classroom.
+There are many uses for podcasting in the classroom.
 They can be used to convey instructional information from the teacher or trainer, motivational stories, and auditory case studies.
-Podcasts can also be used by the learners as artifacts and evidence of learning; for example, a student might prepare a brief podcast as a summary of a concept in lieu of writing an essay.
+Podcasts can also be used by the learners as artifacts and evidence of learning; for example, a student might prepare a brief podcast as a summary of a concept instead of writing an essay.
 Podcasts can also be used as a means of self-reflection on the learning processes or products.
 Podcasts can help keep students on the same page, including those that are absent.
 Absent students can use podcasts to see class lectures, daily activities, homework assignments, handouts, and more.
 A review of literature that reports the use of audio podcasts in K-12 and higher education found that individuals use existing podcasts or create their own podcasts.

 According to Jonathan Copley, many students choose to use podcasts as a supplement to lecture materials.
 Before classes, students use podcasts to gain an overall understanding of the upcoming lecture, which makes them feel more confident and much more prepared for the class.
 The use of podcasts better prepares students for classes and promotes discussions.
 The download of podcasts peaks both immediately after a podcast has been uploaded and right before examinations or deadlines.
 Students use podcasts as part of their review for exams because it provides different methods of reinforcement of course material.
-This includes visual reinforcement of material, and testing of their knowledge base, and adding variety to the review experience.
+This includes visual reinforcement of material, testing of their knowledge base, and adding variety to the review experience.
 In addition, students who missed the lecture because of sickness or other reasons can use podcasts to catch up on their notes.
 Students learn better when they have a teacher present the materials, rather than going over other people's notes.
 Finally, students with disabilities and students who do not speak English as their first language use podcasts because they can listen to the material repeatedly.

-According to Robin H. Kay, there are five key benefits regarding the use of video podcasts for students.
+According to Robin H. Kay, there are four or five key benefits regarding the use of video podcasts for students.